AdamDemirel/adamdemirel.com/content/happiness.md

 ---

-> By 'all of life is problem solving', I think popper meant all organisms (inc humans) are pleasure seekers + pain avoiders. (demonstrated with his aversive amoeba).

 # Intro
 The purpose of this essay is to attempt to unravel and answer the age old ethical question "what is happiness?" and in doing so converge on an accurate model of what the desirable life looks like.